-The drawbacks of having the utility act as the DSO include the historical reluctance on the part of utilities to embrace DERs, although this can be at least partially addressed through proper incentives, as discussed in Section V.B below.
+The drawbacks of having the utility act as the DSO include the historical reluctance on the part of utilities to embrace DERs, although this can be at least partially addressed through a decoupling mechanism or performance-based regulation, as discussed in Section V.B below.
 A significant concern that would have to be overcome is the utilities lack of experience or skill with respect to DERs and DER markets.
-Finally, the utilities as the DSO, may be in a position to exercise market power to advance their own interests and suppress innovation.
-To counteract this, a code of conduct would have to be put in place and enforced by the Commission.
+Finally, the utilities as the DSO may be in a position to exercise market power to advance their own interests and suppress innovation.
+To counteract this, a code of conduct would have to be put in place and enforced by the commission.28

 An independent DSO could operate on a statewide basis as opposed to a utility service territory basis and coordinate activities across the state.
 This would give utilities a little more latitude to participate in the DER market.
 While concerns regarding market power would not be eliminated, they may be mitigated by having a statewide DSO.
 Appropriate codes of conduct would still be needed.
 Moreover, coordinating the actions of an RTO with a single statewide DSO would be less complex for the RTO and might create a greater range of operational possibilities, in the same manner that larger balancing areas allow for more efficient use of generation and transmission resources.
-Coordination between the RTO and DSO could optimize the utilization of DERs to perform double-duty.
-In a generic proceeding that leads up to the development of IDP regulations, this would be a good question to posit and seek expert opinion to better inform the Commission in deciding what direction to take.
+A statewide DSO may also benefit from certain economies of scale with respect to its operational costs.
+Coordination between the RTO and DSO could optimize the utilization of DERs to perform double duty.
+In a generic proceeding that leads up to the development of IDP regulations, this would be a good question to posit and seek expert opinion to better inform the commission in deciding what direction to take.

-4. Utility Business Model and Ratemaking Issues
+4. Utility Business Models and Alternative Ratemaking Options

 The IDP process and the incorporation of DERs usher in a new way to consider the utility business model so that the utility's financial interests are aligned with the public interest.
-Investor owned utilities have a fiduciary duty to their shareholders and earn a return for its investors through a return on its rate base which consists largely of its capital investments.
-Thus, the incentive for a utility is to increase its rate base and when given the option, a utility might choose to invest more in traditional infrastructure solutions to enhance its grid, as opposed to a similarly viable DER option.
+Investor-owned utilities have a fiduciary duty to their shareholders and earn a return for their investors through a return on their rate base, which consists largely of the utilities' capital investments.
+Thus, the incentive for a utility is to increase its rate base, and when given the option, a utility might choose to invest more in traditional infrastructure solutions to enhance its grid, as opposed to a similarly viable DER option.
 Therefore, in the context of considering developing an IDP process, commissions may want to consider alternative forms of ratemaking and utility incentive structures, to better align financial incentives with cost-effective deployment of DERs.